-Being a tourist hotspot, you have to keep your wits about you as there are people who will try to take advantage of you.
-From tuk tuk drivers who offer you city tours at an amazingly low price (or more like a ride to their friends shops!), to retailers switching a high quality product for a cheap version at point of purchase.
-The best option if you're ever in a situation where you're not comfortable is to simply leave.
+Clem Robin from i-to-i says, "From Tuk Tuk drivers who offer you city tours at an amazingly low price (or more like a ride to their friend's shop), to retailers switching a high-quality product for a cheap version at point of purchase, the best option if you're ever in a situation where you're not comfortable is to simply leave."

-Lined up in neat rows, filled with shiny bottles of Thai whiskey, vodka, gin and M150 (The Thai equivalent of Red Bull), they sit innocently gleaming at street stalls waiting for you to buy them.
-Backpackers be warned!
-The bucket is the deadliest of all concoctions in South East Asia and a drink that is not to be taken lightly – particularly at a full moon party!
-After just one, heaven forbid two of these notorious buckets - chances are you won't remember what happened during the course of the evening, never mind your name or where you come from."
+Nikki Scott from southeastasiabackpacker.com says, "Backpackers be warned!
+The bucket is the deadliest of all concoctions in Southeast Asia, and a drink that is not to be taken lightly – particularly at a full moon party.
+After just one, or heaven forbid two of these notorious buckets, chances are you won't remember what happened during the course of the evening, never mind your name or where you come from."

-In general, the driving skill level here of both locals and tourists alike is rather appalling.
-There are more accidents here than there needs to be.
-Also, pedestrians are often ignored, the rules of the road seemingly being: the largest vehicle wins.
-Thai people, though lovely and generous, are not very disciplined (but it's part of their charm!)
+John Williams from Siam Divers says, "Thai people, though lovely and generous, are not very disciplined (but it's part of their charm).
 Watch what people around you are doing and mimic their movements and actions.
 Use pedestrian crossings whenever possible, but do not assume that they are pedestrian safe.
-Use overpasses where they exist.
+Use overpasses where they exist."

-Many travelers in Thailand are fed the idea that Thais never complain or make a fuss in public.
-For the most part that's true, but even Thais have a saturation point – beyond which they go ballistic.
+Many travelers in Thailand are fed the idea that Thai people never complain or make a fuss in public.
+For the most part that's true, but even locals have a saturation point – beyond which they go ballistic.